What Are The Conditions Today?

 Being a relatively small island, we always have dive sites available.
 Since we opened the diving centre we’ve only had to cancel approximately 5 or 6 dives because of the adverse sea conditions.
 There are dive sites all around Tenerife, all unique and with their own peculiarities.

 The West coast, from Palm mar to Punta de Teno is, on average, the calmest area where you can almost always boat dive.
 From our experience, it is shallower and sandier than the other sides of Tenerife.
 There’s on average more backwash.
 Even though there are very interesting dive sites, we keep them mostly as our back ups.

 The North coast of Tenerife is the roughest coast of Tenerife, rock formations are stunning, but unfortunately it’s only possible to dive there just a few times per year due to the conditions.

 The East side is our favourite coast, it is not as calm as the west, so most of the dives are from the shore, but here you can easily reach whatever depth you want.
 Rock formations are great, visibility is more than 20 metres most of the time, and the amount and variety of marine life will leave you speechless.

 With more than 25 different dive sites, we’ll have you covered for the duration of your holidays.

 You don’t need any experience.

 You don’t need any prior experience to be able to enjoy scuba diving.

-It’s not the typical short dive where the instructor holds you by your tank then drags you around.
-You will manage your equipment while being guided by the instructor.
+It’s not the typical short dive where the instructor holds you by your tank and drags you around.
+You will manage your equipment by yourself while being guided by the instructor.